Aesthetic Clinics in Birmingham

 Birmingham clinics offering Sculptra treat concerns including hollow cheeks, lost temple volume, jawline laxity, nasolabial folds and crepey skin.
 The city’s aesthetic scene includes some of the most medically rigorous Sculptra practices outside London, with several Birmingham clinics actively involved in clinical evaluations and multi-centre studies for Sculptra biostimulators.
 Prices in Birmingham typically range from £300 to £550 per vial, with a full facial course typically costing between £900 and £1,800, making it more accessible than equivalent London clinics while maintaining high clinical standards.

-The Aesthetic Standard has reviewed and verified Sculptra clinics across Birmingham including practices at The Mailbox, Edgbaston Medical Quarter, Solihull and Sutton Coldfield.
+The Aesthetic Standard has reviewed and verified Sculptra clinics across Birmingham and the West Midlands including practices at The Mailbox, Edgbaston Medical Quarter, Solihull and Sutton Coldfield.
 For a full guide to the treatment, read our Sculptra treatment guide.
 For Birmingham-specific pricing and clinic information, visit our Sculptra clinics in Birmingham page.

 Selecting a Trusted Clinic in Birmingham